patricklafrance/wmfnext-shell/README.md

 1. At bootstrap, the host application will try to load the predefined modules and call a registration function matching a specific name and signature for each module who successfully loaded.

-2. During it's registration, a module will receive the shared services of the application and use them to dynamically register it's routes and navigation items.
+2. During it's registration, a module will receive the shared services of the federation application and use them to dynamically register it's routes and navigation items.

-3. Once all the remote modules are registered, the host application will render a React Router instance with the registered routes and will also render a navigation menu with the registered navigation items.
+3. Once all the remote modules are registered, the host application will create a React Router instance with the registered routes and will also render a navigation menu with the registered navigation items.

 That's about it!
-Of course there's more to it but that's the main ideas.
+Of course there's more, but that's the main ideas.

 Oh, there's one more thing..
 A module is considered as an independent codebase matching a unique subdomain of the application.
 There's no such thing as loading a standalone remote component with this shell.